Subelliptic Gevrey spaces: Introduction

+On $\R^n$, (iii) is equivalent to (see \cite{R1993}): \begin{itemize} \item[(iii)'] there exists $D>0$ such that $\|e^{D\Delta^{\frac{1}{2s}}}\phi\|_{L^2}<\infty$. \end{itemize} We observe that the analogues of (iii) and (iii)' would make sense replacing $\Delta$ with $\slp$ in our context or with a Laplacian and or a sub-Laplacian on a Riemannian or sub-Riemannian manifold.
+All these operators are essentially self-adjoint on $L^2(M)$, and their functional analysis implies that the analogues of (iii) and (iii)' are in fact equivalent.
+This equivalence has been studied in abstract contexts for a long time, see for instance the pioneering works of Nelson \cite{N1959} and of Chernoff \cite{Chernoff1975} on analytic vectors and quasi-analytic vectors respectively.

 The Euclidean Gevrey spaces can be effectively characterised on the Fourier transform side.
-Indeed, Property (iii) on $\R^{n }$ can also be shown to be equivalent to \begin{itemize} \item[(iii)'] there exists $D>0$ such that $\|e^{D\Delta^{\frac{1}{2s}}}\phi\|_{L^2}<\infty$; \item[(iii)''] there exists $D',K>0$ such that $|\widehat \phi(\xi)|\leq K e^{-D' |\xi|^{1/s}}$ holds for all $\xi\in \R^{n}$. \end{itemize} In the subelliptic context, Property (iii)' makes sense using the functional calculus of $\slp$ and we will easily prove the equivalence between (iii) and (iii)'.
-However, Property (iii)'' does not make sense on a general manifold, although it is a very handy characterisation of Euclidean Gevrey membership.
-In \cite{DR2014} Dasgupta and Ruzhansky showed that the elliptic Gevrey spaces defined in local coordinates on a compact Lie group allow similar global descriptions in terms of the Laplacian on the group as in (iii) and the group Fourier transform as in (iii)''.
-Such a characterisation was used in \cite{GR2015} to find energy estimates for the corresponding wave equations for the Laplacian and establish a well-posedness result in Gevrey classes.
-This can be viewed as an extension of the work by Seeley \cite{S1969} where analytic functions on compact manifolds were characterised in terms of their eigenfunction expansions.
-Subsequently, Dasgupta and Ruzhansky studied the case of compact manifolds for an elliptic operator \cite{DR2016}.
+Indeed, Property (iii) on $\R^{n }$ can also be shown \cite{R1993} to be equivalent to \begin{itemize} \item[(iii)''] there exists $D',K>0$ such that $|\widehat \phi(\xi)|\leq K e^{-D' |\xi|^{1/s}}$ holds for all $\xi\in \R^{n}$. \end{itemize} The Fourier transform and therefore this last property do not make sense on a general manifold.
+It is a very handy characterisation of Euclidean Gevrey membership and it makes sense on Lie groups.
+In \cite{DR2014} Dasgupta and the second author showed the equivalence between the analogues of (i), (ii), (iii), (iii)' and (iii)'' on a compact Lie group.
+In fact, some of the characterisations in \cite{DR2014} were already known from the Gevrey spaces introduced in relations with representations theory in \cite[Section 1]{GW1980}, see especially Lemma 1.8 therein.
+In this paper (see Section \ref{SSEC:laplacian}), we also recover the main results of \cite{DR2014} with more direct arguments.